HuemulSolutions/enola/docs/feedback_evaluation.md

 # Add an Evaluation
 eval.add_evaluation(
     enola_id="gr57y84hkc412m...", # Provide the execution ID (`enola_id`)
-    eval_id="02", 			      # Provide the ID from a category value=95,  				      # Add a score value between a custom range comment="The response was informative and well-structured."
+    eval_id="02", 			      # Provide the ID from the evaluation value=95,  				      # Add a score value between its custom range comment="The response was informative and well-structured."
 )

 # Add an Evaluation by Level
 eval.add_evaluation_by_level(
     enola_id="gr57y84hkc412m...", # Provide the execution ID (`enola_id`)
-    eval_id="02",			      # Provide the ID from a category level=5,				      # Add a score level between 1 and 5
+    eval_id="02",			      # Provide the ID from the evaluation level=5,				      # Add a score level between 1 and 5
     comment="Good response, helpful and concise."
 )